AJShea86/shea-feedme-a-readme/README.md

 ## Description

-This is a description without any details
+This is a README file generator designed to help you create README files for any of your projects.

 ## Installation

-Here are some instructions to do nothing
+To download the app, visit the Github repository

 ## Usage

-use this to help create a readme
+Use this anytime you need to create a README file for a new project.

 ## Contributions

-give me monetary contributions please
+Give me monetary contributions only

 ## Tests

-Any testing stuff goes here
+There are no tests for this project

 ## License

-MIT,Mozilla,Apache,GNU GPL v3
+MIT,Mozilla

 ##### Github: AJShea86@github.com